x13a/mullvad-docker/README.md

 # mullvad-docker

-Mullvad VPN docker hardened image
+Mullvad VPN Docker hardened image

 This repository automatically builds a Mullvad VPN Docker hardened image.
 The workflow publishes a package using the same tag as the latest upstream version.